Back to Living Real Change

 Stress and IBS

 Chronic stress may put you at risk for irritable bowel syndrome (IBS) and its host of uncomfortable symptoms.
 IBS is a common condition that is not life-threatening, but it is often life-long.
 Some people ignore their symptoms out of denial, embarrassment or neglect, but Dale C. Holly, M.D., a gastroenterologist at Piedmont, advises people who think they may have IBS to seek medical treatment.
-Managing the condition is important for long-term quality of life.
+Managing the condition is important for the long-term quality of life.

 Symptoms of irritable bowel syndrome